Laid back atmosphere, breathtaking views, other worldly.

 – downhill skiing (though there are no chairlifts so you’ll need to hike

 – star-gazing at night without any light pollution (one of my personal faves!)

 From a photography perspective, snow-covered landscapes are as magical as it gets.
 But there are safety precautions to be aware of before adventuring in the winter.
 Here’s a safety video made by the park to check out before considering a winter wonderland elopement here.

 Getting to Crater Lake National Park

 The Amtrak Train provides daily service to Klamath Falls, Oregon, about an hour from the park.
 A shuttle runs from the Klamath Amtrak station to Rim Village inside Crater Lake National Park every year from July to September.

-There are no restrictions on the size of RVs, trailers, or buses allowed in the park.
-However, roads in the park are narrow, so drive carefully and watch for wildlife, bicyclists, and pedestrians.
+Crater Lake doesn’t currently have any restrictions on the size of RVs, trailers, or buses allowed in the park.
+However, the roads are pretty narrow so drive carefully and watch for wildlife, bicyclists and pedestrians.